 When writing a page or a post in the WordPress Gutenberg editor, H1 tags are automatically wrapped around the title.
 This is straightforward.
 But when you're building a home page or some sort of landing page or sales page, you often end up needing a title and subtitle which appear one after the other.

-I found some typical examples of home pages where a headline and subtitle appear consecutively.
+I found some real-life examples of home pages where a headline and subtitle appear consecutively.
+Here are the screenshots.

 I usually write these as an H1 directly followed by an H2.
 But is that right?Liz Jamieson - WordStamped